How to Use Batch Processing in Lightroom Classic

 On a practical level, I approach batching in stages.
 When I shoot weddings, I often find that lighting situations are similar for large blocks of time.
 I can batch many of the dance photos together because the lighting is similar enough.
 Similarly, I can usually batch family photos that are taken under consistent lighting.

 The trick batching your photos is keeping your settings consistent when you’re shooting.
 When you want efficiency, it’s better to have 40 photos that are all over by half a stop than 40 photos with 40 different exposure.
-Practically speaking, this means walking into a getting your setting as close to perfect as possible, and then not touching them again until you change scenes.
+Practically speaking, this means walking into a scene getting your setting as close to perfect as possible, and then not touching them again until you change scenes.

 Easy enough, right?
 Multi-select photos, then sync the settings you want to batch.
 With a bit of tweaking, the editing process becomes quite manageable.